Michigan Legal Sports Betting Overview

 Referees at a major league, minor league, and college level.

-People with authority in sports teams who could influence players.
+Individuals with authority in sports teams who could influence players.

 Employees of sports betting operators and casinos that hold a license to provide sports betting in Michigan.
 This list includes officers, owners, directors, and other crucial staff members.

-People with access to confidential information about sports teams at a professional or college level (e.g., player medical records).
+Individuals with access to confidential information about sports teams at a professional or college level (e.g., player medical records).

-People who are ineligible for betting on a state or federal level (e.g., due to criminal history).
+Individuals who are ineligible for betting on a state or federal level (e.g., due to criminal history).

 Latest Michigan Sports Betting Updates